Eoin O'Keeffe

-Eoin O'Keeffe (born 20 April 1979) is an Irish composer and arranger.
+Eoin O'Keeffe is an Irish composer and arranger.

 Biography

 O'Keeffe grew up in Clonmel, Ireland.
 As a member of his local youth band, he played clarinet and later trumpet, before spending some time as conductor and arranger.
 He studied for a BA Music at Waterford Institute of Technology between 1997 and 2001, where he graduated with a First Class Honours Degree, majoring in composition having studied with Eric Sweeney, as well as composers such as Louis Andriessen.
 During his time in Waterford, he was awarded with the Good Shepherd Arts Award for his composition.
 He also conducted the college chamber choir between 2000 and 2001, giving the opportunity to develop his choral writing.
 He then graduated from University College Cork with a Higher Diploma in Education in 2002 and spent several years working in the education sector, initially in Ireland before moving to London, England.
 While teaching in London, he continued his studies in composition with composers such as Anna Meredith, Stephen Montague, and Howard Skempton.
 He studied at the Guildhall School of Music and Drama, London between 2005 and 2007, studying with Richard Baker and graduating with an MA Composition.
 He lived in Brighton from 2008, before returning to Ireland in 2014.